- To determine who is your customer, you should create buyer personas that summarize your target audience’s demographics, wants and needs.

 Editor’s note: Need an email marketing service for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

-Knowing exactly who your customers are and how your business meets their specific needs and wants allows you break away from the pack and become a specialist in your industry.
+Knowing exactly who your customers are and how your business meets their specific needs and wants allows you to break away from the pack and become a specialist in your industry.
 Specialist knowledge can give you a competitive edge over the generalists who also operate within your niche.

-Chances are good that you’re not going to be able to beat the Walmarts of your industry on breadth of product or service offerings, nor do you have the sales volume needed to win a race to the bottom.
-But you can offer specialty products or features that aren’t available elsewhere – such as those that are suitable for enthusiasts or professionals – or a quality of service that isn’t provided by other companies.
+Chances are good that, as a small business, you’re not going to be able to beat the Walmarts of your industry on breadth of product or service offerings, nor do you have the sales volume needed to win a race to the bottom.
+But you can offer specialty products or features that aren’t available elsewhere – such as those that are suitable for enthusiasts or professionals – or a level of service that isn’t provided by other companies.

-Once you’re no longer selling to “everyone,” it’s easier to keep up with your customers as they change and adapt your offerings to anticipate their future needs.
-It’s rare for an industry to remain stagnant; knowing your customers helps you pivot in the right direction as industry trends come and go, technology evolves, or your customers’ needs advance or change.
+Once you’re no longer selling to “everyone,” it’s easier to keep up with your customers as they change and to adapt your offerings to anticipate their future needs.
+It’s rare for an industry to remain stagnant; knowing your customers helps you pivot as industry trends come and go, technology evolves, or your customers’ needs change.

 Understanding your customers and their needs also helps you identify how to expand as your business grows.
-For instance, this may mean bringing on more employees so you can offer additional customer support services or investing in research and development so you can launch new products or add the new features your customers have been requesting to your existing products.
+For instance, this may mean bringing on more employees so you can offer additional customer support or investing in research and development so you can launch new products or add features your customers have been requesting.